 An open letter to the Hon.
-Judy Darcy, British Columbia Minister of Mental Health and Addictions I'm writing to express my dismay that it appears that the Government of British Columbia does not intend to take advantage of the modernization of the Health Professions Act to remove section 32(3), which stigmatizes health professionals with a… Continue reading Stigma Enshrined in Law: An Open Letter to BC’s Minister of Mental Health and Addictions
+Judy Darcy, British Columbia Minister of Mental Health and Addictions I'm writing to express my dismay that it appears that the Government of British Columbia does not intend to take advantage of the modernization of the Health Professions Act to remove section 32(3), which stigmatizes health professionals with a… Continue reading Stigma Enshrined in Law: An Open Letter to Government

 I'm pretty active on Pinterest, and sometimes I'll create new pins related to older blog posts.
 Recently, I created a pin asking whether people in mental health crisis should be handcuffed, and linked to a post I'd done on that topic and the stigma inherent in it.
 Once in a blue moon I'll get a… Continue reading There’s a Name For That — It’s Stigma

+Happy Canada Day!
 On our nation's birthday**, I thought it would be fun to look at a few stereotypes about Canadians.
-We live in igloos.
-It takes skill to build an igloo, especially if you don't want the roof to collapse.
+We live in igloos It takes skill to build an igloo, especially if you don't want the roof to collapse.
 It also takes snow, which we don't have year-round.
-Inuit people in Canada's north will sometimes build… Continue reading Happy Canada Day!
+Inuit people in Canada's north… Continue reading Happy Canada Day!
+(And Some Stereotype-Busting)

-I've seen ableism being mentioned on Twitter a number of times lately, and aside from the obvious meaning, it wasn't a concept I was all that familiar with in a mental health context.
-This post will explore what ableism means for psychiatric disabilities.
-Defining ableism An article on the Center for Disability Rights website describes… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)
+- I've seen ableism being mentioned on Twitter a number of times lately.
+Aside from the obvious meaning, I wasn't familiar with in a mental health context.
+This post will explore what ableism means for people with psychiatric disabilities.
+Defining ableism An article on the Center for Disability Rights website describes ableism this way: Ableism… Continue reading Ableism: The Assumptions People Make About Disability

-They may not be politically correct, but the terms psycho killers and psychotic killers get tossed around rather freely.
-Sometimes people will assume that to do horrific things people must be psychotic.
+They may not be politically correct, but terms like "psycho killers" and "psychotic killers" get tossed around rather freely.
+Sometimes people will assume that to do horrific things people must have a mental illness.
 But is that accurate?
-The notion that behaviours that make no sense must come from psychosis may originate from a few different mistaken… Continue reading Are “Psycho Killers” Psychotic?
+It's not, but that kind of misconception may originate from a few different mistaken assumptions.
+Psychosis One… Continue reading Are “Psycho Killers” Psychotic?

 People tend to fear the unknown.
 Psychosis is arguably the group of symptoms that the average person finds the most frightening when it comes to mental health problems.
 There is stigma associated with many/most/all mental health conditions, but psychosis kicks it up a notch.
 What psychosis is As a quick explanation, psychosis refers to a… Continue reading Why Psychosis Scares People